envoyproxy/go-control-plane/docs/cache/Server.md

 # xDS Server Implementation

 go-control-plane ships with a full streaming implementation of the xDS protocol.
-We provide an interface as well as helper functions to instanstiate a fully xDS compliant gRPC server which utilizes the [SnapshotCache](Snapshot.md) logic behind the scenes.
+We provide an interface as well as helper functions to instantiate a fully xDS compliant gRPC server which utilizes the [SnapshotCache](Snapshot.md) logic behind the scenes.

 ## Getting Started

-Below is an example of a functional gRPC server utilizing the go-control-plane interfaces and helpers functions.
+Below is an example of a functional gRPC server utilizing the go-control-plane interfaces and helper functions.

 ```go
 // Create a cache